smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 on the route and another which only reads from the route.

 Routes are used in Activities by giving them a name which is local to the Activity.
-If the Activity wants to write to a route, it uses this local name, also called a Channel.
+If the Activity wants to write to a route, it uses this local name, also called a Channel ID.
 This name is different than the global topic name.

 A lot of words... what does it all mean???